-This site is devoted to Literature about Gay, Lesbian, Bisexual, and Transgender (GLBT) experience.
-It is also the home of the Gay & Lesbian Reading Group; and it includes original GLBT film, music, and visual arts resources.
+This site, established in 1997, is devoted to Literature about Gay, Lesbian, Bisexual, and Transgender (GLBT) experience.
+It is also the home of the Gay & Lesbian Reading Group; and it includes original GLBT literature, film, music, and visual arts resources.
 The site map outlines the entire site.

-The Gay & Lesbian Reading Group, based in New York City, is a friendly and diverse discussion group founded circa 1982 — Happy 25th Anniversary!
+The Gay & Lesbian Reading Group, based in New York City, is a friendly and diverse discussion group founded circa 1982 — Happy 31st Anniversary! — making this one of the longest continually-meeting LGBT book groups in the US.
 We welcome everyone interested in GLBT Literature, and appreciate all points of view.
 Join us the second Thursday of each month, 8:00pm at the LGBT Community Center, 208 West 13th Street, NYC.
 You may participate or just listen.
 Bring your friends too.

 The entire group votes on the books we discuss, alternating monthly between female and male authors.
 Anyone may nominate a work by a GLBT-identified writer, or any title with substantial GLBT content.
 We read contemporary and classic works of fiction, non-fiction, drama, and poetry, ranging from Sappho to Shakespeare, Emily Dickinson to James Baldwin, and current writers too.
 Here are the books we've discussed since 1997, and links to GLBT Literature Resources.
 (There is also a separate monthly group that discusses GLBT Science Fiction, Fantasy & Suspense Literature.)
 Remember, WWW can also stand for Whitman, Wilde and Woolf.